Body Art Regulation

 In order to ensure that you receive your Guest License for this event, please submit an application as soon as possible.

 2016 legislation amended several Body Art statutes.
-The amendments add definitions of direct and indirect supervision; make changes to requirements for individuals seeking full licensure, including clarifying requirements for the log of supervised hours, requiring five hours of bloodborne pathogen training; requiring 200 hours of tattoo experience for licensure; requiring 250 piercings under direct supervision and 250 piercings under indirect supervision for licensure; require that technicians receive 60 days notice prior to license expiration; change requirement for proof of age; and enact requirements for proof of identification for parents or guardians of minors requesting piercing.
+The amendments add definitions of direct and indirect supervision; require that technicians receive 60 days notice prior to license expiration; change requirements for proof of age; enact requirements for proof of identification for parents or guardians of minors requesting piercing; and make changes to requirements for individuals seeking full licensure, including:

-Changes to requirements to become a licensed piercer.
-Individuals who apply for licensure as a piercer on or after January 1, 2017 will be required to show a minimum of 250 piercings under direct supervision and 250 piercings under indirect supervision.
+After December 31, 2016, applicants for licensure as a piercer must show a minimum of 250 piercings under direct supervision and 250 piercings under indirect supervision.
 Direct supervision means that the supervisor is within five feet and the line of sight of the temporary licensee.
 Indirect supervision means that the licensed technician is physically present in the establishment.

-Changes to requirements to become a licensed tattooist.
-Individuals who apply for licensure as a tattooist on or after January 1, 2017 will be required to show 200 hours of supervised tattooing.
-This means that activities relating to tattooing which previously counted toward the 200 hours can no longer be counted toward the 200 hours.
+After December 31, 2016, applicants for licensure as a tattooist must show 200 hours of supervised tattooing.
+Activities relating to tattooing which previously counted toward the 200 hours will no longer count toward those hours.

 Bloodborne Pathogen Training